Centigrade/Armadillo/README.md

 💪 Here is how you jumpstart into building your own Armadillo Desk:

-1️⃣ Watch our DIY teaser video to get inspired!
+- 1️⃣ Watch our DIY teaser video to get inspired!
-2️⃣ Checkout this GitHub repository on your local harddrive 3️⃣ Register with LeanScope, the tool that will provide you with the building instructions: https://app.leanscope.io 4️⃣ Launch LeanScope and open the ResearchAndDevelopment-Spec.lnscp file using LeanScope 5️⃣ Go to the Step by Step instructions scenario and start the "Story Player"
+- 2️⃣ Checkout this GitHub repository on your local harddrive
+- 3️⃣ Register with LeanScope, the tool that will provide you with the building instructions: https://app.leanscope.io
+- 4️⃣ Launch LeanScope and open the ResearchAndDevelopment-Spec.lnscp file using LeanScope
+- 5️⃣ Go to the Step by Step instructions scenario and start the "Story Player"

 Happy Do It Yourself!

-## How to build your own Armadillo Canopy for existing desks (⚠️ for fearless makers only)

-### Physical Tools
-You need the following tools in order to get started:
-- A 3D printer (17x12cm minimum buildspace)
-- An electric drill (ideally portable)
-- 2mm drill (for pre-drilling)
-- 10mm and 5mm wood drill (for actual drilling)
-- Screwdriver
-- Chop saw (only if at hand), hand saw otherwise

-## Material
-- 3 Tough fillament
-- ..

-## Software Tools
-- [CURA 3D Printing Software](https://ultimaker.com/software/ultimaker-cura) to open the STL files in the *assets/printables* folder

-## Resources

-### Gather
-The virtual represenation of the Armadillo Outdoor Office concept is realized using Gather.
-You can join the Centigrade outdoor office here: https://gather.town/i/2XLJmajE